Chatsworth High School: History

 The campus was built with one-story buildings around a central quad as land was inexpensive and an open, outdoor feeling was consistent with the area.
-The administration building anchors the southeast end of the quad, while the cafeteria and auditorium anchors the northwest end.
+The administration building anchors the southeast end of the quad, while the cafeteria and auditorium anchor the northwest end.
 Athletics are on the other side of the internal roadway.

 Activities

 Chatsworth's Chancellor band was the last LAUSD band to go to the Pasadena Tournament of Roses Parade, January 1, 1969, as the system of selecting a school's band was changed to selecting players from each band.
 The band was led by music teacher Irwin Pope and co-drum majors Eric Micko and Loring Kutchins.
 Although the Chatsworth band itself couldn't march as a whole through the Pasadena Tournament of Roses parade, the band still promoted its members through the Los Angeles Unified School District All District High school honor band.
 More recently, multiple students from the Chatsworth Chancellor band have auditioned and made it in the Los Angeles Unified School District All District High School honor band.

 Chatsworth's Drama Department participates in Fall and Shakespeare DTASC Festivals every year, earning recognition in acting and technical design.
 The department puts on a production every year and is Thespian Troupe #2314 in the National Honor Thespian Society.
 Many notable artists are alumni of Chatsworth High School's Drama Department, including Val Kilmer, Mare Winningham and Kevin Spacey.
-Spacey co-produced the 2011 documentary Shakspeare High, which features Chatsworth's Drama Department.
+Spacey co-produced the 2011 documentary Shakespeare High, which features Chatsworth's Drama Department.